fbpx

 Understand System Behavior

-Ultimately, the purpose of constructing causal loop diagram is to develop a deeper understanding of system behavior.
+Ultimately, the purpose of constructing these diagrams is to develop a deeper understanding of system behavior.

 By visually representing the web of causal relationships and feedback loops, these diagrams shed light on the structural forces that shape outcomes and uncover the root causes of persistent problems or recurring patterns.